spacetelescope/jwst/docs/jwst/extract_2d/main.rst

 list of objects to be extracted.
 Otherwise, a user can submit a list of `~stdatamodels.jwst.transforms.GrismObject` that contains information about the objects that they want extracted.
-The `~stdatamodels.jwst.transforms.GrismObject` list can be created automatically by using the method in ``jwst.assign_wcs.utils.create_grism_bbox``.
+The `~stdatamodels.jwst.transforms.GrismObject` list can be created automatically by using :func:`~jwst.assign_wcs.util.create_grism_bbox`.
 This method also uses the name of the source catalog saved in the input model's meta information.
-If it's better to construct a list of `~stdatamodels.jwst.transforms.GrismObject` outside of these, the `~stdatamodels.jwst.transforms.GrismObject` itself can be imported from
+If it's better to construct a list of `~stdatamodels.jwst.transforms.GrismObject` outside of these, the `~stdatamodels.jwst.transforms.GrismObject` itself can be imported from `stdatamodels.jwst.transforms`.
-``jwst.transforms.models``.

 The dispersion direction will be documented by copying keyword "DISPAXIS" (1 = horizontal, 2 = vertical) from the input file to the output cutout.